Cycymomo/nexma/README.md

 ## Client
 Code is in the `client` directory.
-It's a create-react-app with Apollo.
+It's a Next.js app with Apollo.

 You can access it via http://localhost:3000